PPScale/ppscale-android-demo/doc/README-en.md

 * Height range: 30-220 cm；Age range: 10-99 years old；Unit 0 represent kilogram，1 represent jin，2 represent pound；Gender 1 represent male，0 represent female；The value range of user group is 0-9（The specific scale needs this value）

 * You need to turn on Bluetooth and give Demo location permission when you using the Demo

+    1. Bluetooth network configuration   -this function is used for Bluetooth WiFi scales, used when configuring the network for the scale

-    1、Binding device - It will start scanning for nearby peripherals after this controller is instantiated and make a record of your peripherals.
+    2、Binding device - It will start scanning for nearby peripherals after this controller is instantiated and make a record of your peripherals.

-    2、Weighing on scale - It will also start scanning nearby peripherals after this controller is instantiated, and connect to the bound devices through filtering.
+    3、Weighing on scale - It will also start scanning nearby peripherals after this controller is instantiated, and connect to the bound devices through filtering.
 Therefore, the weighing can only be carried out after being bound, otherwise the data cannot be received.

-    3、Equipment management - This controller will display the peripherals you bind on the "Bind Device" page in a list.
+    4、Equipment management - This controller will display the peripherals you bind on the "Bind Device" page in a list.
 You can delete the bound device by long pressing.

-    4、After receiving the data returned by the peripherals on the "Bind Device" and "Weighing on Scales" pages, it will automatically stop scanning and disconnect from the peripherals, and then send the data back to the "Homepage Information" update via callback For the weight column, you can check the the specific data on "Data Details".
+    5、After receiving the data returned by the peripherals on the "Bind Device" and "Weighing on Scales" pages, it will automatically stop scanning and disconnect from the peripherals, and then send the data back to the "Homepage Information" update via callback For the weight column, you can check the the specific data on "Data Details".

 ### Ⅲ .The use of ppscalelib
 ######  1.1 Bind or scan specified devices